Michael slowed before he meant to.

 The next two came right behind it.

 Min-ho met one with a forward step and a hammering punch.
 Bronze light flared over his arm as the creature flew sideways into the wall.
-Yuri snapped her wrist and drove a blue spike of force through another creature's throat.
+Yuri snapped her wrist and drove a spike of blue force through another crawler's throat, tight and efficient.

 Michael shifted left to clear his line and stitched a controlled burst through the fifth as it tried to spring over Min-ho's shoulder.